51 Elliot Street

 How long is construction anticipated to take once for this project once it starts?

-Dutchie asked almost 3 years ago
+Dutchie asked over 3 years ago

 The proposed development has not yet completed its application review process, which would still require additional community consultation and consideration by Council.
 Construction would not be able to commence until this application review process is completed and only if approved by Council.
 Should these approvals be obtained, the applicant estimates that construction would take approximately 2.5 years to complete.